Types and styles of feng shui

 Maslow’s hierarchy of needs

-Abraham Maslow, an American psychologist in his 1943 paper “A Theory of Human Motivation” (in Psychological Review) suggested a theory of a hierarchy of needs which is usually represented as a pyramid with the more basic needs at the bottom, starting with physiological needs, safety, belonging and love, esteem, self-actualization, and self-transcendence.
+Abraham Maslow, an American psychologist in his 1943 paper “A Theory of Human Motivation” (in Psychological Review) suggested a theory of a hierarchy of needs, which is usually represented as a pyramid (although he never used the graphic representation of a pyramid which suggests life as a kind of game where you get to/unlock the next level when you’ve completed the previous one, which obviously it’s not the case – life is a process) with the more basic needs at the bottom, starting with physiological needs, safety, belonging and love, esteem, self-actualization, and self-transcendence.
 Spiritual feng shui addresses the top levels of self-actualisation and self-transcendence.
+NB A better metaphor for human needs than a static, hierarchal pyramid is a sailboat.
+With a sailboat, you still need to have a boat that is safe and secure.
+If there is a leak in your boat, you may not get far in life or in the ocean.
+So that’s the starting point and then you need to have a direction to go and to open up the sail, and adjust the course of the journey.

 What is spiritual feng shui for

 Spiritual feng shui deals with the spiritual aspects of individuals or organisations, as opposed to personal ones.
 The function of spiritual feng shui is to support and remind you, as well as anchor your own spiritual practice in your home and workplace.
 Spiritual feng shui is inclusive as well as transcending.
-It can include your present religious orientation but it’s not religious as such (read more about spirituality).
+It can include your present religious orientation but it’s not religious as such (read more about spiritual feng shui).
+Spiritual feng shui helps to create more connection and balance, peace of mind, as well as care and security.
+It answers the question which Albert Einstein posed, “I think the most important question facing humanity is, ‘Is the universe a friendly place?’
+This is the first and most basic question all people must answer for themselves.”

 Benefits of spiritual feng shui

-There are many benefits of spiritual practice which have been studied and documented extensively:
+There are many benefits of spiritual practice which have been studied and documented extensively (over 3300 studies, Koenig, 2012):

 • boosting and supporting your spiritual practice